cab301/cat-pedigree/README.md

 The `Cat` class has already been implemented for you, with the following conditions:
 - A cat's name must not be null or empty, or longer than 8 characters.
 - A cat's age must be between 0 and 30, inclusive.
+- Each cat has a reference to its first child, and a reference to its next sibling.

 You will need to implement the `Pedigree` class and the following methods:
 - **bool AddCat(string catName, string? motherName = null)**: Adds a cat to the pedigree.
 If the motherName is null, the cat is added to the end of the tree by **depth-first search**.
 If the motherName is not null, the cat is added as a child of the cat with the given motherName.